-- If the status code is "urn:oasis:names:tc:SAML:2.0:status:success", the <SubjectConfirmationData> element of the assertion MUST contain an Address attribute. - If the status code is "urn:oasis:names:tc:SAML:2.0:status:success", the <Subject> element MUST contain a <NameID> element with an "urn:oasis:names:tc:SAML:2.0:nameid-format:transient", or an "urn:oasis:names:tc:SAML:2.0:nameid-format:persistent" Format attribute.
+- If the status code is "urn:oasis:names:tc:SAML:2.0:status:success", the <SubjectConfirmationData> element of the assertion MUST contain an Address attribute if configured to do so. - If the status code is "urn:oasis:names:tc:SAML:2.0:status:success", the <Subject> element MUST contain a <NameID> element with an "urn:oasis:names:tc:SAML:2.0:nameid-format:transient", or an "urn:oasis:names:tc:SAML:2.0:nameid-format:persistent" Format attribute. - Assertions MUST be signed if the IdP is configured to do so . - If the status code is "urn:oasis:names:tc:SAML:2.0:status:success", the assertion MUST contain an SPNameQualifier attribute in the <NameID> element.